find-x-ai/find-x/workspace/package/readme.md

 - React
 - Next.js

-## 📦 Installation
+## Installation

-Getting started with Find-X is quick and easy.
-Follow the steps below to integrate Find-X into your project:
+Getting started with FIND-X is quick and easy.
+Follow the steps below to integrate it into your project:

 1. **Install the Package:**